 - Outside Parties

-As you seek compensation from an accident, it may be necessary to contact any or all of these individuals or groups.
-The parties commonly involved in truck accident cases include the following:
+As you seek compensation for a trucking accident, it may be necessary to contact any or all of these individuals or groups.
+The parties commonly liable in truck accident cases include the following:

-Due to the negligence of operating and driving a truck, the driver may be the at-fault party.
-Some truck drivers, especially those who work on contract, carry their own insurance policies.
+Due to the negligence of operating and driving a truck, the truck driver may be responsible for damages in a truck accident.
+Some drivers, especially those who work on contract, carry their own insurance policies.
 Even if the driver does not have a separate insurance policy, he or she will be a party to the case.

 The owner of the trailer may be different than the owner of the tractor.
 If the trailer did not have proper working signals or safety devices to stop a car from going underneath it, then the trailer owner may be the responsible party for the accident.
 It is important to identify the owner of the trailer, since they may be named a party to the lawsuit.